SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Though most of March is covered with water, there are

 hundreds of island chains across the planet.
 These islands amazing intelligence and technical prowess.
-The “shell suit” is serve the Mareens as bases for interstellar travel, commerce,
+The "shell suit” is serve the Mareens as bases for interstellar travel, commerce,

 in fact a protective exoskeleton built by Mareens for Mareens.